MetaMarius/USOs/README.txt

 # USO Generator

-## In this repository I work in code that will be able to generate "USO" sounds based on the Mitsubishi .wav files
+## In this repository I work on code that will be able to generate "USO" sounds based on the Mitsubishi .wav files

 ## It should be able to: